OkelloEmtech/Fraud-Anti-Theft-Project/README.md

 Its very simple, just upload CSV files, get inference on suspicious cases and export evidence.

-One simple app and does everything: Analyze transaction, score each transaction(probability + riak level)- store results in postgresSQL, create investigative ready reports
+One simple app and does everything: Analyze transaction, score each transaction(probability + risk level)- store results in postgresSQL, create investigative ready reports